nablaflow/cli/README.md

 ## Aerocloud

-As NablaFlow's API requires authentication, you first need to get a personal access token [here](https://aerocloud.nablaflow.io/developer/api)
+As NablaFlow's API requires authentication, you first need to [get a personal access token](https://aerocloud.nablaflow.io/developer/api).
 Once you have one, set it using `nf aerocloud set-auth-token $TOKEN`.

 ### AeroCloud v7